niconap/to-do-app/README.md

 All of your projects & tasks will be stored locally, so you don't lose them.

 Skills shown in this project:
-- Using JavaScript modules
-- Using webpack and npm
 - Using DOM-manipulation
 - Using JavaScript to make a simple web app
 - Using HTML to setup a simple webpage